hiiamnikhil/IE434_Project/README.md

 # IE434_Project
-IE 434 Project
+Predicting Demand through Ride share network.
-Hi this the readme for the IE 434 Project for Fall 2023
+Hi this is the readme for a project which was done as a part of IE 434 Project for Fall 2023.

 The following are the team memebers: